 For many years now, Singapore has been described as the best place in the world to start a business.
 It has been an international hub for business attracting entrepreneurs from around the world.
-Starting a business is a breeze in the city state as it takes just three days to complete all formalities of registration.
+Starting a business in Singapore is a breeze as it takes just three days to complete all formalities of registration.
 The country’s sophisticated infrastructure and a large pool of skilled workers are big attractions for entrepreneurs as well.

 Singapore, one of the most attractive business locations in the world